 The Transportation Planning Section has reviewed the detailed site plan application referenced above.
-The subject property consists of approximately 7.84 acres of land in the I-3 Zone.
-The property is located on the north side of River Road and on the east side of the planned extension of Haig Court, approximately 1,500 feet west of the MD 201(Kenilworth Avenue)/River Road intersection.
-The applicant proposes to develop the property with 120,000 gross square feet of general office space in a single four-story building.
+The subject property consists of approximately 5.17 acres of land in the I-3 Zone.
+The property is located at the northeast corner of River Road and the planned extension of Haig Court intersection, and is approximately 1,500 feet west of the MD 201(Kenilworth Avenue)/River Road intersection.
+The applicant proposes to develop the property with a 75,000 gross square foot general office space in a single three-story building.
 The site plan proposes an office building on a property identified in the adopted and approved College Park-Riverdale Transit District Overlay Zone (CP-R-TDOZ), as Parcel 10.

-The submitted plan includes details regarding access, circulation patterns, and surface parking layout, as well as the layout and location of pedestrian and bicycle facilities.
+The submitted plan includes details regarding access, circulation patterns, and surface parking layout as well as the layout and location of pedestrian and bicycle facilities.
 The submitted detailed site plan is required to satisfy all mandatory development and design guidelines of the adopted and approved TDDP.
-The subject is also part the Riverside Preliminary Plan of

-Subdivision 4-89228 (PGCPB No. 90-42 (A) (C)), and, therefore, is subject to the applicable transportation conditions referenced in the Planning Board resolution.
+The subject is also part the Riverside Preliminary Plan of Subdivision 4-89228 (PGCPB No. 90-42 (A) (C)) and, therefore, is subject to the applicable transportation conditions referenced in the Planning Board resolution.

-College Park-Riverdale Transit District Development Plan (TDDP)
+College Park-Riverdale Transit District Development plan (TDDP)

-For this review, no traffic study is required because the accumulated sum of all approved parking spaces, including the total parking proposed by this application, does not exceed the parking caps identified in Table 12 of the TDDP.
-The subject property is in the southern portion of the TDOZ, and the maximum parking cap for this area is 6,955 spaces, of which 1,005, and 1,400 parking spaces are allocated to Parcel 4, and 3, of CP-R TDOZ, respectively.
+For this review, no traffic study is required because the accumulated sum of all approved parking spaces including the total parking proposed by this application does not exceed the parking caps identified in Table 12 of the TDDP.
+The subject property is in the southern portion of the TDOZ, and the maximum parking cap for this area is 6,955 spaces, of which 1,005, and 1,400 parking spaces are allocated to Parcels 4 and 3, of CP-R TDOZ, respectively.
 Parcel 9 of the CP-R TDOZ has been subdivided into four lots and has been allocated a total of 700 parking spaces.
-Parcels 5, and 11 have been improved with office developments and 434 and 856 parking spaces, respectively.
+Parcels 5 and 11 have been improved with office developments and 434 and 856 parking spaces, respectively.
 Using these figures, staff has determined the total unallocated parking is 2,560 spaces that are reserved for Parcel 10 and Parcel 8 of the CP-R TDOZ.
-From this figure, 314 and 225 parking spaces are allocated for the planned University of Maryland Research Park Buildings 1 and 3.
-The approval of an additional 411 spaces for this lot (AKA: Lot 12, one of the 10 lots comprising Parcel 10), would not exceed the established parking cap, but will reduce the available parking to 1,610 spaces for all remaining parcel 10 undeveloped lots and Parcel 8.
+From this figure, 314 parking spaces (not including the 51 shared parking spaces that will be constructed as part of the proposed Building 2) are allocated for the planned University of Maryland Research Park Building 1 development.
+The approval of an additional 225 spaces for this lot (AKA: lot 11, one of the 10 lots comprising Parcel 10), would not exceed the established parking cap, but will reduce the available parking to 2,021 spaces for all remaining Parcel 10 undeveloped lots and Parcel 8.

 Notwithstanding the above finding, parking is a key issue in reviewing this plan.
 Page 121 of the TDDP indicates that development may be constrained by vehicular traffic congestion.
 In approving the plan, the District Council understood that a reduction of the parking supply within the district would be a significant incentive to reduce automobile usage in the district and its vicinity.
 Table 11 of the TDDP identifies maximum parking ratios for areas within the TDOZ based on approximate walking distance from the Metro.
-For the reasons stated above, the maximum parking ratio of 3.00 spaces per 1,000 square feet will be used.
-This ratio is less than the amount generally prescribed by the Subtitle 27.
-The site plan shows 411 parking spaces for 120,000 square feet, resulting in a parking ratio of 3.425.
-But 51 of these parking spaces are proposed and, thus, need to be designated as shared parking spaces.
-These spaces will also be counted toward the total parking allocation for the proposed Building 1.
-This action would result in the provision of only 360 parking spaces for the proposed 120,000 square feet of general office development, resulting in a parking ratio of 3.00, which is equal to the prescribed ratio of 3.00.
+For the reasons stated above, the maximum parking ratio of 3.00 spaces per 1,000 square is recommended, which is less than the amount generally prescribed by the Subtitle 27.
+The provision of 225 parking spaces for 75,000 square feet results in a parking ratio of 3.00, which is equal to the prescribed ratio of 3.00 in Table 11.